Manic Monday: Cover versions

 In 2020, Billie Joe Armstrong, vocalist of Green Day, covered the song for his No Fun Mondays series.
 Susanna Hoffs plays the guitar and provides backing vocals that, according to Andrew Trendell of NME, "match Armstrong's silky sentimental side".
 Ryan Reed wrote for Rolling Stone that the version replaces the "twinkling synths and clean strums with palm-muted crunch".

+Relient K also covered the song on their 2004 album, Mmhmm.